 CA Single Sign-On Integration Guide Overview

 CA Single Sign-On (formally known as CA SiteMinder) is a Web Access Management system that supports advanced authentication, risk-based security policies, and federated identities.
-This documentation describes how to configure a single sign-on partnership between CA Single Sign-On as the Identity Provider (IdP) and the Single Sign-On Service (SSO) for Pivotal Cloud Foundry as the Service Provider (SP).
+This documentation describes how to configure a single sign-on partnership between CA Single Sign-On as the identity provider and the Single Sign-On Service (SSO) for Pivotal Cloud Foundry as the service provider.

 SSO supports service provider-initiated authentication flow and single logout.
 It does not support identity provider-initiated authentication flow.
 All SSO communication takes place over SSL.

-To integrate CA Single Sign-On with Pivotal Cloud Foundry (PCF), you need the following:
+To integrate CA Single Sign-On with Pivotal Cloud Foundry (PCF) you must have the following:

-Note: To configure SAML, you must have the Single Sign-On service broker installed on your PCF deployment.
+Note: To configure SAML, you must have the Pivotal Single Sign-On service broker installed on your PCF deployment.
 You need to create a plan, grant any plan administrators, and specify any organizations this plan should be the authentication authority for.
-For help configuring plans, see the Manage Service Plans topic..
+For help configuring plans, see the Manage Service Plans topic.

 Configuring CA Single Sign-On with SSO

 Complete both steps below to integrate your deployment with CA Single Sign-On and SSO.